 - Styles: this one is a bit more subjective, but certain styles work better against other ones.
 For example, a team that relies on crosses will find it hard against one that has tall centre backs and a solid goalkeeper.
 Obviously, this example is oversimplified, but you get the point.

-Making money from football betting is not easy, but it’s not impossible either.
+Having fun betting on football is a common pastime among UK punters.
 If you take full advantage of the best bookies out there in terms of odds and promotions, you’ve got a solid start.
-Put the necessary effort to build a sensible strategy and you could find success.
+Put the necessary effort to build a sensible strategy and remember to gamble responsibly.